colinbeales/FunctionsWorkshop2018/docs/Lab4-Deploying.md

 ### Verification in Azure

 Open the Azure portal and verify that the app was published successfully.
-Navigate to the FunctionApp just published and check whether it is functioning correctly:
+Navigate to the Function App just published and check whether it is functioning correctly:

 > Start by verifying the DumpHeadersFunction from the portal.
 >